7x5rg/piracy-wiki/README.md

 At this point we have some pretty great choices for piracy of movies and shows.
 Even after the death of RARBG.
 R.I.P

 ### Browser streaming
-These sites are pretty great, but some experince buffering more than others.
-Some have more subtitles.
-Look around! \
 [HDToday](https://hdtoday.ru) - Good selection of subs \
 [Seez](https://seez.su) \
 [FlixHQ](https://flixhq.click/home) \